keboola/connection-docs/tutorial/ad-hoc/index.md

 Do not set a retention policy on the bucket.
 The bucket contains only temporary data and no retention is needed.

 ### Extract Data
-Now you're ready to load the data into Keboola Connection.
+Now you're ready to load the data into Keboola.
 Go to the section **Components -- Extractors**, and click **Add New Extractor**:

 {: .image-popup}